GrafSoul/udacity-project-three/README.md

 # Project Three - Weather Journal App (JavaScript).
 Training project for [Udacity.com]

+### Project Description
+The application for keeping a diary of feelings when the weather changes.

 ### Install, Start & Test
 Install [NodeJS] and run the following commands in consle.
 ```